Last updated: May 5, 2026

 - Best when only short-term skilled care is needed: If the main need is temporary recovery at home, Medicare home health may be enough.

-- Best when housing is the main problem: If the person mainly needs room, meals, and basic support, assisted living may be a better housing answer than a full PACE enrollment.
+- Best when housing is the main problem: If the person mainly needs room, meals, and basic support, assisted living may be a better housing answer than PACE.

-- Best when 24/7 facility care is already unavoidable: Standard nursing-home Medicaid may be simpler if community living is no longer safe or realistic.
+- Best when 24/7 facility care is already needed: Standard nursing-home Medicaid may be simpler if community living is no longer safe or realistic.

 - Best when provider freedom or travel matters most: Original Medicare or a Medicare Advantage plan with separate long-term care supports may fit better, even though coordination may be harder.

 The right question is not “Is PACE good?”
-The right question is “Is PACE the best fit for this person’s mix of medical needs, daily-care needs, provider preferences, and family capacity right now?”
+The right question is “Is PACE the best fit for this person’s medical needs, daily-care needs, provider preferences, and family capacity right now?”

 If enrollment is denied

-Ask whether the problem was the state level-of-care test, the safety-in-the-home assessment, or missing records.
-If the reason is that the person cannot live safely in the community, federal rules require a written denial and referral to alternatives.
+Ask whether the problem was the state level-of-care test, the safety-in-the-home review, or missing records.
+If the reason is that the person cannot live safely in the community, federal guidance says the program must give a written reason and refer the person to other services.
 Keep that notice.

 If a service is delayed or cut

 If the participant wants a new service, more hours, or continuation of a service being reduced, ask PACE to treat it as a service determination request.
-Federal rules say these requests must be handled as fast as the condition requires and no later than three calendar days.
-If PACE denies or reduces care, ask for the written appeal rights the same day.
+Federal rules say the request must get to the full interdisciplinary team as fast as the person’s condition requires and no later than three calendar days.
+The team must then decide and notify the participant as fast as the condition requires and no later than three calendar days after the team receives it, unless a limited extension applies.

 If the situation is urgent

 Ask for an expedited appeal.
-Federal rules say PACE must respond within 72 hours when delay could seriously jeopardize life, health, or the ability to regain or maintain maximum function.
+Federal rules say PACE must respond no later than 72 hours when delay could seriously harm life, health, or the ability to regain or keep function.
+A limited extension may apply in some cases.
 If the person has Medicaid and PACE is trying to reduce a current service, ask whether the service can continue during the appeal.
 In some cases it can, although the participant may owe costs if the appeal is lost.

 If billing looks wrong

 Do not pay first.
 Call PACE billing and the outside provider.
-Explain that the participant is enrolled in PACE and ask whether the visit was emergency, urgently needed out-of-area care, post-stabilization care, or unauthorized routine care.
+Explain that the participant is enrolled in PACE.
+Ask whether the visit was emergency care, urgent out-of-area care, post-stabilization care, approved care, or unauthorized routine care.
 Once someone is in PACE, outside providers often cannot bill regular Medicare or Medicaid for nonemergency care the usual way.

 If notices or paperwork are missing